 It allows you to quickly make professional photo editing adjustments to your images.
 You can smooth skin, whiten teeth, remove blemishes, and even adjust the position of facial features with just a few swipes and taps.

-You can also change the backgrounds of your selfies using their set of fun graphics.
+You can also change the backgrounds of your selfies using its set of fun graphics.

 Thankfully, you can tap and hold the blue button at the bottom of the screen to switch between the original image and your edited version.
 This way, you can easily tell if you’ve gone too far.